 Howard can give Practical Tests (check rides) for Sport Pilot, Private Pilot and Commercial Pilot Certificates (Airplane Single Engine Land, Airplane Multi-engine Land and Airplane Single Engine Sea Category and Class), for the Airplane Instrument Rating, and for Certified Flight Instructor Certificate (Initial, Renewal and Reinstatement) and for additional Airplane Single Engine, Airplane Multi-engine, and Instrument Ratings on a CFI Certificate.
 He can administratively issue Pilot and CFI Certificates and Ratings as a Foreign Pilot Examiner, a Military Competency Examiner, a Ground Instructor Examiner and can process administrative CFI renewals.
 He can also issue 14 CFR Part 107 Remote Pilot Certificates for pilots who hold a Part 61 Pilot Certificate with a current Flight Review.

-Practical Tests can be given at any airport under the jurisdictions of Seattle FSDO (NM01) which includes all airports West of the Cascades to the Pacific Ocean, and South of the Canadian border to KTDO (South Lewis Co).
+Practical Tests are normally given at any airport under the jurisdictions of Seattle FSDO (NM01) which includes all airports West of the Cascades to the Pacific Ocean, and South of the Canadian border to KTDO (South Lewis Co).
 Howard will travel to any location specified by the Applicant (except for Initial CFI which are conducted at KRNT) and there is no charge for this travel by Howard to the selected location.
 All Practical Exams are given per the published FAA Practical Test Standards / Airman Certification Standards which can be found at: FAA_PTS

 The Applicant’s CFI has determined that the Applicant meets all requirements of the Certificate or Rating and is qualified per the PTS/ACS.
 Thus, the Practical Test is a “Quality Control” check to verify that the Applicant can apply his or her knowledge and skills in a practical way, and fly safely per the minimum standards established in the PTS.